-For more than 7 years, same-sex couples have the right to request a fiance or marriage visa petition on behalf of their spouse.
-Moreover, we understand that most people have many questions regarding the applicability and implications of a same-sex marriage immigration petitions.
+For more than 7 years, same-sex couples have had the right to request a fiance or marriage visa petition on behalf of their spouse.
+Moreover, we understand that most people have many questions regarding the applicability and implications of same-sex marriage immigration petitions.
 Therefore, we have compiled a list of commonly asked questions and answers for issues relating to applying for a green card through same-sex marriage.

 Does it matter what state I live in?

 No, since 2015 any same-sex married couple in the 50 states of the US can submit a same-sex marriage immigration petition.

 Does a domestic partnership or civil union qualify me for immigration benefits?

 No, you must be legally married.
 If you are not married, the first thing you must do to become eligible for a green card is to get married.

 My partner lives in another country, but we are not yet married. how can I bring him or her to the United States of America?